tjardoo/sorting-rs/README.md

 Insertion sort is a simple comparison-based sorting algorithm that builds the final sorted array one item at a time.
 It works by iterating over the array and inserting each item into its proper position within the already-sorted part of the array.

+### Selection

+Selection sort is a simple comparison-based sorting algorithm that repeatedly selects the smallest element from the unsorted part of the array and moves it to the front.
+It works by dividing the input array into two parts: the sorted part at the beginning and the unsorted part at the end.

 ## Testing

 ```rs